 When looking for the right student credit card for you, you want to compare interest rates, fees and rewards.
 While many student cards don't include rewards or benefits, some do — and you'll want to find a credit card that rewards you in a way that complements your spending.

 Student credit card rewards

-The SCENE®* Visa* Card for students, has no annual fee with an annual interest rate of 19.99% on purchases and is one of the few rewards cards that allows cardholders to earn on everyday purchases and redeem points for movies, travel, shopping and more fun stuff.
-You can earn five Scene+ Points for every $1 spent in Cineplex theatres and online at cineplex.com and one Scene+ Point for every other $1 spent elsewhere1.
+The Scotiabank® Scene+™ Visa* Card for Students, has no annual fee with an annual interest rate of 20.99% on purchases and is one of the few rewards cards that allows cardholders to earn on everyday purchases and redeem points for movies, travel, shopping and more fun stuff.
+You can earn two Scene+ Points for every $1 spent at participating grocery stores, Home Hardware, in Cineplex theatres and online at cineplex.com, and one Scene+ Point for every other $1 spent elsewhere1.
 These points can be redeemed for movie tickets, travel, or some of your favorite store gift cards.
 Here's how to make the most of your credit card rewards.

 Another rewards student credit card is the L'earn® Visa* Card that earns shoppers 1% Moneyback on all eligible everyday purchases.
 With no annual fee and a 19.99% annual interest rate on purchases, plus the ability to add it to your My Mobile Wallet, Apple Pay and Google Pay, you can shop effortlessly with your phone wherever you go.